makaylacodes/clock-project/README.md

 ## Setup
 To run the app, clone this repository.
-Open the terminal in your preffered IDE that has a compiler for C++ Run the debugger and the project should open in the console.
+Open the terminal in your preferred IDE that has a compiler for C++.
+Run the debugger and the project should open in the console.

 ## Project Status